How to edit drop-down lists in Excel

-Theoretically, once a drop-down list has been created, it can work endlessly.
-That said, over the course of your work with Excel, you might occasionally need to expand drop-downs or otherwise change them.
-What options are available to you for this?
+Theoretically, once a drop-down list has been created in Excel, it can work endlessly.
+That said, over the course of your work, you may wonder “how do I edit a drop down list in Excel?.”
+We explain what options are available to achieve this.

 Every drop-down in Excel requires you to compile a list in the same workbook.
 This list should ideally be formatted as a table so that when you change the entry in a table cell, this change is immediately visible in the linked drop-down list.
 It is a different matter when you want to insert or delete cells.
 For these changes to also be visible in the drop-down list, the linked area has to be adapted.

-Changing error alerts and input messages in Excel drop-downs
+Changing error alerts and input messages in Excel drop-down lists¶

-In contrast, the Error Alert enables you to provide feedback on incorrect entries.
+Error Alert: The error alert menu gives you the possibility to provide feedback on incorrect entries.
 In principle, a drop-down list prevents invalid entries because users are meant to select the desired value from the list.
 However, different entries can be made through the formula bar.
 If a value is written in the row and is not in the list, an error will occur.
-The error alert gives you the option of explaining to other users why the error occurred and the correct procedure to follow.
+The error alert gives you the option of explaining to other users what the correct procedure is to follow.
 You can also choose from three different types of error alert:

 - Stop: The error alert is displayed and the incorrect entry is not permitted.